 New Year is a symbol of a fresh start.
 There is a New Year’s saying Kako dočekate ponoć, takva će vam biti cijela godina.
 This means that your whole next year is going to be exactly like your night on New Year’s Eve.

-If you’re with a lot of friends on the eve of the new year, your next year will include a lot of time with friends.
+If you’re with many friends on the eve of the new year, your next year will include a lot of time with friends.
 If you’re having a bunch of great food and drink, you’ll enjoy a lot of great food and drink in the new year.
 If you’re having sex on New Year’s… I’ll stop here because you know where this is going.

-Many New Years’ Eve customs around the world include a common thread of chasing away the evil spirits and invoking love, happiness, and health.
-Some of the old Croatian rituals still remain today and some are long gone.
-The best recipe for a successful and happy New Year is to combine something old and something new.
+Many New Year’s Eve customs around the world include a common thread of chasing away evil spirits and invoking love, happiness, and health.
+Some old Croatian rituals still remain today, and some are long gone.
+The best recipe for a successful New Year is to combine something old and something new.